lynnlangit/learning-cloud/NVIDIA/README.md

 # NVIDIA Cloud Resources

 I am currently exploring **quantum computing** using NVIDIA cloud resources.
 NVIDIA Cloud includes a number of types of services, summarized and shown below.
+Also see this page --> https://github.com/lynnlangit/learning-quantum/tree/main/2_cloud-vendors/NVIDIA%20CUDA-Q

 # About Nvidia CUDA-Q